-There are three forms that you can fill out.
-Each one is slightly different and will result in different mail being forwarded to the new address.
-Most likely, you will be moving as an individual, but let’s go over each form just in case.
+There are three address forms you can fill out.
+Each one is different and will result in mail being forwarded to the new address.
+You’ll move as an individual, but let’s go over each form.

-As an individual, you will be moving by yourself.
-Only the mail with your exact name on it will be forwarded to the new address.
+As an individual, it means you’re moving by yourself.
+Your mail with your exact name on it will arrive at the new address.
 This means siblings, children, and parents will have the same address.

 This is what to choose if you are moving as a family.
-Luckily, you don’t have to type in every family member’s information.
+You don’t have to type in every family member’s information.
 Instead, the “head of the household” or whoever is filling out the form will use their info.

 Everyone with the same last name will have their mail forwarded to the new address.
-If some people are staying at the old address, have the people who are moving fill out individual forms.
-If the people moving have different last names they will need to fill out different family or individual forms.
+If some people are staying at the old address, have the people who are moving fill out separate forms.
+If the people moving have different last names, they will need to fill out separate forms.

-You can only fill out a business postal address change form if the entire business is moving.
-If your business has more than one name, you will need to list every name under Business Alias.
+You can fill out a business postal address change form if the entire business is moving.
+If your business has more than one name, you will need to list the names under Business Alias.
 Don’t leave any alias out.

-This is the contact info for the individual filling the form out, regardless of whether you’re filling out a family or individual form.
-You will need to put in your first, middle, and last name, as well as any suffix you may use.
+This is the contact info for the individual completing the form.
+You will need to write your first, middle, and last name, as well as any suffix.

-You will also need to put in your e-mail address and your phone number.
+You will also need to include your e-mail address and phone number.
 This will not set you up for regular texts or subscribe you to e-mail newsletters.
-They will be one-time e-mails notifying you of your postal address change.
+You will receive one-time e-mails alerting you of your address change.

 Permanent or temporary?
-This is a question you need to ask yourself.
+This is a question you need to ask.
 If the change is permanent, you can forget about the old address once you move.
-If it’s not, you will need to remember when you decided to have your mail sent back.
+If not, you will need to remember when you decided to have your mail sent back.

 Is It Permanent?

-Whenever you choose “permanent” as your type of move, you will have to put in one date.
-The date that you want your mail to begin being sent to the new address.
-If you don’t know for sure, choose a date that is earlier as opposed to later.
+When you choose “permanent” as your move type, you will need to give a date.
+The date that you want your mail to begin arriving at your new address.
+If you don’t know, choose an earlier date.

-You do this because you are moving.
 You don’t want whoever ends up in your old house to have your mail in their mailbox.
-But if your mail sets at your new house, no one will bother it.
-You can even have someone check it for you regularly.
+If your mail sits at your new address, no one will bother it.

 Is It Temporary?

-If you are only planning on living in your new place for a limited amount of time, you will need to do two things.
-First of all, you need to state when you want your mail to be forwarded there.
-Then you need to state when you want it sent back to the old address.
+If you are planning on living in your new place for a short time, you will need to do two things.
+State when you want your mail forwarded.
+Next, state when you want it sent to the old address.

-If you plan on staying at the new place temporarily then moving to another new place, then use the “permanent” form.
-You can change the address again later but you need to make sure your mail doesn’t get sent to your old house if it no longer belongs to you.
+If you plan on staying at your new place then moving to another, use the “permanent” form.
+You can change the address later, but you need to make sure your mail isn’t sent to your old address if you don’t live there.

 The Confirmation Code

 After you fill out the form and submit it, you will get a confirmation code.
-This code will be sent to your e-mail.
-Or if done in person, it will be sent to you in the mail.
-Since the e-mail is nearly instant, most people filing for a United States postal address change online.
+The code is sent to your email address.
+Should you do it in person, the code will arrive via mail.
+Since email is instant, most people filing for a US postal address change do it online.

 US Postal Address Change In Person

-To change your postal address at the post office, you need to bring with you an ID.
-This can be your driver’s license or some other form of identification.
+To change your postal address at the post office, you need to bring your ID.
+You can use your driver’s license or another form of identification.
 You will also need to bring proof of residency.

-This can be a utility bill, doctor bill, or bank statement.
-They simply need to know that you live where you say you live so no one tries to forward someone else’s mail to their address.
-This security may be a hassle but it is a good thing.
+A utility bill, doctor bill, or bank statement is fine.
+They need to know that you live where you say you live so no one tries to forward someone else’s mail to their address.
+This security step might seem like a burden, but it protects you.

-Another way to be safe is to always double-check with government websites like USA.gov.
+Another way to be safe is to double-check with government websites like USA.gov.

 Price Of A Postal Address Change

 This is one of the easiest ways to spot a scam or phisher.
 The postal service in the United States charges $1.05 per address change.
 This is for your security.
-It’s nothing to each individual but someone has to file the change.
+It’s nothing to each individual but someone must file the change.

-If a site offers to do it for free or charges more than $1.05 then run away.
-It’s important that you make all of your changes on the USPS website.
-Again, if you’re unsure, contact the post office and they will help you.
+If a site offers to do it for free or charges more than $1.05 then don’t use it.
+It’s important that you make your changes on the USPS website.
+If you’re not sure, contact the post office and they will help you.

 When Should I Make A Postal Address Change?

 A good window is about two to three weeks before you move.
-Your request will be fulfilled by then and you can rest easy knowing there’s one less thing to think about.
-If you’re lucky, you know which day you are moving so the mail will be forwarded the right day.
+Your request will be fulfilled, and you can relax knowing there’s one less thing to worry about.
+If you know the day you’re moving, you can have it forwarded on the same day.

 What If I Enter The Wrong Postal Address?

-Any information you enter can be changed at any time via the USPS website.
-Go back to the Change My Address page where you initially changed your address.
-The form can be used for mistakes as well as moves.
+You can change your information via the USPS website.
+Use the Change My Address page where you changed your address.
+You can use the form for mistakes and address changes.

 How Do I Get An Update?

-Your status can be found on this official USPS page or by calling your local post office.
-If you do it online, you’ll need your confirmation number and your new postal code.
+You can check the status on this official USPS page or by calling your local post office.
+If done online, you’ll need your confirmation number and new postal code.
 To be safe, keep proof of residency on hand if you call the USPS.